8 Ways to Keep Your Drains from Getting Clogged

 There’s nothing worse than standing in a tub-full of water up to your ankles while you’re taking a shower, or having your sink overflow with scummy water while you’re washing the dishes.

-While clogged drains are one of the most common problems homeowners face, there are ways that you can prevent them from happening.
+While clogged drains are one of the most common problems homeowners face, along with Dumpster rentals Long Island, there are ways that you can prevent them from happening.
 Here are eight tips that will keep your drains running smoothly so you can avoid the hassle and inconvenience of a clog.

 Cap the Drains with Screens

 Install screens over your drains to prevent hair, soap, dirt, and other debris from running down and clogging them up.
 The water can flow through the screen, but debris will get trapped in it.
 All you have to do is pull out the screen and remove whatever has accumulated on top of it every once in a while.

 You can purchase drain screens at your local hardware store or ask your plumber from your brooklyn boiler installation about what quality brand to get.
 They come in a variety of sizes and materials, and they’re relatively inexpensive, too.
 For a few bucks, you can save yourself the headache of a clogged drain.